New to Teaching AQA GCSE PE

 • Selecting appropriate practical options and how to deliver these options within a two or three year course

-• The specifics: how to present practical evidence to meet the assessment criteria
+• The specifics: How to present practical evidence to meet the assessment criteria

 • Running a moderation day: learning from others mistakes, with top tips to ensure a smooth running and purposeful day

-Part 3 – analysis and evaluation
+Part 3 - Analysis and Evaluation

 • What part 3 involves and how to structure delivery